-Dandelion is available in Upstate New York.
+Dandelion is available in parts of Upstate New York.
 Find out if your home is in our service area.

 A geothermal system uses a heat pump and underground pipes to move heat between the earth and your home — it’s the most efficient way to heat and cool your home.